mrocklin/thesis/sympy-inference.md

 *Given that $x$ is a natural number and that $y$ is real, is $x + y^2$  positive?*

-To create a system to pose and answer these questions we need the following pieces
+To create a system to pose and answer these questions we need the following pieces (examples included)

 1. A set of predicates

-    Example: *positive* and *real*
+    *positive* and *real*

 2. A syntax to pose facts and queries

-    Example: Given that $x$ is positive, is $x+1$ positive?
+    Given that $x$ is positive, is $x+1$ positive?

 2. A set of relations between pairs of predicates.

-    Example: $x$ is a natural number implies that $x$ is positive.
+    $x$ is a natural number implies that $x$ is positive.

 3. A set of relations between predicates and operators

-    Example: The addition of positive numbers is positive or The square of a real number is positive
+    The addition of positive numbers is positive or

+    The square of a real number is positive

-4. A solver for satisfyability given the above relations
+4. A solver for satisfiability given the above relations

 ### Implementation in SymPy